Student Handbook

 Have WKCTC at your fingertips with the KCTCS app for your phone or tablet.

-The colleges of KCTCS are more than just educational institutions -- they are vibrant and diverse communities.
+The colleges of KCTCS are more than just educational institutions -- they are vibrant communities.
 Therefore, KCTCS strives to maintain an atmosphere of academic freedom and personal respect that creates an environment in which all can be successful.

 As part of this commitment, KCTCS has developed a Code of Student Conduct that serves as a guide for the student's responsibilities and rights within our academic community.